dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 - On the Qt applicaton, click on "Send configuration" button when it is active (it won't be until the Pi has not reboot).

 Your Daughter Board is now ready to acquire data!

+## Windows
+If you can not access the RP through monitor and mouse follow these steps.
+In the boot partition of the RaspberryPi SD card add the following files.
+ - Need to add file called "ssh".
+There is no extension.
+ - Need to add file called "wpa_supplicant.conf".

+ For Raspian Jessie
+ 	network={
+		ssid="YOUR_NETWORK_NAME"
+		psk="YOUR_PASSWORD"
+		key_mgmt=WPA-PSK
+		}

+ For Raspian Stretch
+   	ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+ 	network={
+		ssid="YOUR_NETWORK_NAME"
+		psk="YOUR_PASSWORD"
+		key_mgmt=WPA-PSK
+		}